-Soccer star says Amazon didn’t remove racist reviews of book
+Amazon criticized over racist reviews of soccer star’s book

-LONDON (AP) — Soccer star Eni Aluko has condemned Amazon for not removing racist reviews of her memoir posted on the online retailer’s web site.
+LONDON (AP) — English soccer’s anti-discrimination organisation and players’ union have criticized Amazon for not removing racist reviews of soccer star Eni Aluko’s memoir that were posted on the online retailer’s website.

 Of the 31 reviews on Amazon’s United Kingdom site, 27 gave “They Don’t Teach This” a one-star rating.
 The book details the discrimination Aluko faced during her England career.